About Me

 - METTL21B Is a Novel Human Lysine Methyltransferase of Translation Elongation Factor 1A: Discovery by CRISPR/Cas9 Knockout.
 Hamey JJ, Wienert B, Quinlan KGR, Wilkins MR. Mol Cell Proteomics.
 2017 Dec;16(12):2229-2242.

-The project is supported by ARC Discovery Project grant 2017: The discovery of decision-making modules in protein interaction networks.
+The project is supported by ARC Discovery Project grant 2022: The effect of methylation and phosphorylation on ribosome function.

-Recent, breakthroughs in crosslinking mass spectrometry (XL-MS) have made it possible to measure thousands of protein-protein interactions in a single sample.
-These generate a 'protein interactome' which reflects the biological state of a system, at a point in time.
-Use of heavy isotope-based techniques with XL-MS allows 'protein interactomes' to then be compared.
+Recent, breakthroughs in crosslinking mass spectrometry (XL-MS) have made it possible to measure thousands of protein-protein interactions in a single sample, and also generate low-resolution measurements of structure for single proteins.
+The low-resolution measurements are very useful in association with AI-driven protein modelling.
+Together, these generate a 'protein interactome', and 'structural proteome', which reflects the biological state of a system at a point in time.
+Use of heavy isotope-based techniques with XL-MS allows protein interactomes and aspects of the structural proteome to be compared.
 We are exploring:

 - The optimisation of techniques for XL-MS.